survivejs/webpack-book/manuscript/optimizing/07_performance.md

 Webpack uses only a single instance by default meaning you aren't able to benefit from a multi-core processor without extra effort.
 This where third party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.

-### parallel-webpack - Run Multiple Webpack's in Parallel
+### parallel-webpack - Run Multiple Webpack Instances in Parallel

 *parallel-webpack* allows you to parallelize webpack configuration in two ways.
 Assuming you have defined your webpack configuration as an array, it can run the configurations in parallel.
 In addition to this, *parallel-webpack* can generate builds based on given **variants**.